DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-A-Brands have been making noises about their own successes in the lead up to the 31 October event.
+A-brands have been making noises about their own successes in the lead-up to the 31 October event.

-Mars celebrated what it termed 'Halfoween' earlier this month — October’s halfway mark to Halloween, with 'spooktacular confectionery trends'.
+Earlier this month, Mars celebrated what it termed ‘Halfoween’ – October’s halfway mark to Halloween – with ‘spooktacular confectionery trends’.

 ADVERTISEMENT

-To combat this, many large confectionery manufacturers like Mondelez and Hersheys have been churning out cheaper options like jellies, liquorice, and gummies, to offset any chocolate shortages on supermarket shelves.
+To combat this, many large confectionery manufacturers like Mondelēz and Hershey’s have been churning out cheaper options, like jellies, liquorice and gummies, to offset any chocolate shortages on supermarket shelves.

 Get the week's top grocery retail news